NI 5 min read

 Construction Begins on £20 Million Staycity Aparthotel in Belfast City Centre

-Construction has begun on a new £20 million Staycity aparthotel in Belfast city centre, marking the Dublin-based hospitality group's first venture into Northern Ireland and signalling continued investor confidence in Belfast's growing tourism and hospitality sector.
+Construction has begun on a £20 million Staycity aparthotel in Belfast city centre, marking the Dublin-based hospitality group's first venture into Northern Ireland.
+The 98-room development at the former Beaufort House office building on Wellington Place is being developed by Lotus Property with funding from Danske Bank, and is expected to open in May 2027.

 Background